Newt: Osmoregulation

-In experiments, dehydrated eastern newts were prone to a loss of motor control: After only 22% water weight loss, newts in the aquatic phase lost their ability to remain upright and mobile.
+In experiments, dehydrated eastern newts were prone to a loss of motor control.
+After only 22% water weight loss, newts in the aquatic phase lost their ability to remain upright and mobile.
 However, after adaptation to a terrestrial phase, they could lose 30% before a loss of motor control was recorded.
 Newts in the terrestrial phase were found to dehydrate much quicker than newts in the aquatic phase, but conversely, during rehydration, dehydrated terrestrial animals will go through water gain 5x faster than dehydrated newts that are in the aquatic phase.

 In the Italian crested newt, it was shown that during winter months, prolactin is released into the circulatory system, which drives the newts into the aquatic environment and reduces the active transport of sodium ions.
 In contrast to prolactin, which decreases osmotic permeability, vasotocin increases the permeability and is secreted during the summer months.
 Arginine vasotocin not only increases cutaneous water permeability, but promotes increased cutaneous blood flow.

 Thermoregulation

 Thermoregulation, in combination with seasonal acclimation, describes the major mechanisms of how newts, as ectotherms cope with the changing temperatures existing in their environments.
-This regulation is most often achieved through behavioral thermoregulation.
+This regulation is most often achieved through behavioural thermoregulation.
 They are thermoconformers, which means they will acclimate to their surrounding environmental temperatures.
 When there is a large range of environmental temperatures, newts are insensitive to a thermal gradient profile.

 To escape predators, newt larvae have been found to shift their microhabitat to a temperature range that exists outside the predator's preferred temperature range.
-Larvae that are in the metamorphosizing stage tend to prefer warmer temperatures than those in the stage following metamorphosis.
+Larvae that are in the metamorphosising stage tend to prefer warmer temperatures than those in the stage following metamorphosis.
 Therefore, the larvae in this stage will undergo a much more precise thermoregulation process than those in the intermediate stage.

 Reproductive females of the Italian crested newt were shown to regulate their body temperature more precisely and prefer higher temperatures than non-reproductive females and males.